juliusfrost/BU-Registration-Bot/README.md

 # BU Auto-Registration Bot

+With BU Ninja becoming more and more widespread, it is becoming harder to get the class you want.
+With this bot, however, you can beat the competition for free! (at the moment)

-Please keep this descrete.
-The more people that use it, the less effective this will be.
+*Please keep this descrete.
+The more people that use it, the less effective this will be.*

-Please fill this form to get python source code
+Fill this form to get python source code

 https://goo.gl/forms/1fhgMlSXeFBAxT272